Updated: April 16, 2025

 {marketing}

-How this HTML code appears in an email client
+2. How this HTML signature code appears in an email client (Gmail)

 Here are the crucial HTML tags, explained in the context of email signatures:

-• <table>, <tbody>, <tr>, <td> – These tags define the table structure.
-Email signature templates frequently use tables because they’re widely supported, even in older email clients.
-This is particularly relevant for Gmail, which has its own quirks regarding rendering.
+- <table>, <tbody>, <tr>, <td> – These tags define the table structure.
+Email signature templates mostly use tables because they’re widely supported, even in older email clients.

-• Inline CSS ( style attribute) – Applies styling directly to elements.
+- Inline CSS ( style attribute) – Applies styling directly to elements.
 This is common in HTML email signatures due to email client limitations.
+E.g. padding , margin , border , vertical-align , font-family , font-size , line-height , color .

-• Placeholders ( {…} ) – Not standard HTML.
-Used by email signature generators to dynamically insert data (e.g., {firstName}).
+- {placeholders} – Not standard HTML.
+Used by email signature generators to insert dynamic data (e.g., {firstName}).

-The limitations of tables and inline CSS (and why Gmail makes it tricky)
+The limitations of tables and inline CSS (and how generators solve them)

 For more details on design challenges, see Signature Design: General Guidelines.